The Numbers Behind the Words: Can You Make Money Writing Non-Fiction Books?

 If you want your book to be successful, you’re going to need to market your book until you’re sick of it.

 And, you’re going to have to do it every chance you get.

-You’ll talk about it on social media, you’ll tell your friends, their friends, your family, their friends, chances are everyone who is every slightly connected to you is going to know that you have a book coming out.
+You’ll talk about it on social media, you’ll tell your friends, their friends, your family, their friends… Chances are, everyone who is even slightly connected to you is going to know that you have a book coming out.